 In order for you to fully appreciate how good this recipe is, I must tell you about the best roast chicken I ever made.
 Stay with me here.

-Then, the only thing anyone talked about was THE DAMN SALT POTATOES.
+Then, the only thing anyone talked about were THE DAMN SALT POTATOES.
 I made the potatoes by boiling salt water and pouring butter on them.
+Are boiled potatoes even considered cooking?
+Can’t everyone boil water?

 I made such a simple side dish because I wanted to invest my body and soul into that chicken.
 Dumping some potatoes into boiling water wouldn’t distract me from tending to my masterpiece.